 Being pregnant is supposed to be one of the most joyous occasions of a woman’s life.
 However, there are many embarrassing moments that come with pregnancy.
 It’s funny to think of it this way, but these embarrassing pregnant problems or moments can also be called side effects.
-(Just like people have side effects to medications, there are side effects to pregnancy!)

-There are many things that women can prepare themselves for like contractions, labor, doctor visits, and the common occurrences of pregnancy.
+There are many things that women can prepare themselves for like contractions, labour, doctor visits, and the common occurrences of pregnancy.
 We cannot, on the other hand, prepare ourselves for the embarrassing pregnant problems because no one talks about them.

 In this article, we are going to discuss many of the embarrassing moments of pregnancy, the moments that many women are too embarrassed to discuss, along with solutions to each.